 Social Ideas Challenge

 The HUC Social Ideas Challenge (SIC) is a contest developed by the Hemispheric University Consortium and the Pontificia Universidad Católica de Chile, which seeks to promote entrepreneurship with social impact through university communities.
 In this contest, the best ideas are sought at an early stage to help solve problems that affect our society.
-In this first version, institutions participating include: University of Miami (USA), Universidad Austral (Argentina), Universidad Andrés Bello (Chile), Universidad San Francisco de Quito (Ecuador), Tec de Monterrey (Mexico) and Pontificia Universidad Católica (Chile).
+In this first version, institutions participating include: University of Miami (USA), Universidad Andrés Bello (Chile), Universidad San Francisco de Quito (Ecuador), Tec de Monterrey (Mexico), Universidad Peruana Cayetano Heredia (Peru) and Pontificia Universidad Católica (Chile).

 This year, the contest will focus on socio-environmental challenges, within the framework of the UN Sustainable Development Goals.
 Thus, ideas are sought to improve people’s life quality and the environment that surrounds us.